History of the

 During the 1980s, the River City Campaign challenged local nuclear weapons producers, Rockwell and Westinghouse, with weekly vigils, leaflets, and civil disobedience actions.
 They also protested during the construction of Carnegie Mellon University’s Pentagon-funded Software Engineering Institute.
 Members of the campaign and Westinghouse officials engaged in two years of dialogue about the corporation’s participation in producing first-strike nuclear weapons.
 During that same time period, Pittsburgh delegations traveled to Nicaragua, Honduras, and El Salvador as part of the Witness for Peace efforts.

-Today, the Thomas Merton Center is located at 1256 Franklin Ave, and has expanded to include over twenty organizing campaigns and projects.
-It serves as a valuable resource for dozens of social justice and peace groups within the region.
-Our monthly newspaper,The NewPeople, is a key source of information for activists on current actions, campaigns, and events.
-Our website provides an up-to-date action calendar, and we send out a weekly electronic newsletter to let people know what’s going on and how to get involved.
+By 2024, the Thomas Merton Center relocated from Garfield to Wilkinsburg, and expanded to include over twenty organizing campaigns and projects.
+It served as a valuable resource for dozens of social justice and peace groups within the region.
+Our monthly newspaper, The NewPeople, was a key source of information for activists on current actions, campaigns, and events until publication stopped during the COVID-19 pandemic.